rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 - [x] publish: make batch updates instead
 - [x] remove the loading text appearing when I do a drag and drop

-- [ ] the changes are not written correctly
 - [ ] fix publish it does not work
 - [ ] I need to publish also the unassignments and the set to no due date too
+- [ ] currently the changes display the assignments like this: `Assignments: 1 entities with changes`, instead, display all the changes

 # How to run
 1. build the front-end: